 Refugees are people full of hope for the future, for themselves and their children.
 Many of them carry a deep, profound spirituality.
 Before I moved to Syracuse, the Lord would gently remind me that “I am with you always, until the end of the age” (Mt 28:20).
 My clients at the Refugee Resettlement Agency embody the faith it takes to believe that.
 I am reminded of the Lord’s constant presence when I look into their eyes.

 Caroline is a Refugee Orientation Coordinator at Northside CYO.
-Visit our placement sites page to learn more about Caroline’s site and others we offer.
+Visit our service sites page to learn more about Caroline’s site and others we offer.